-You wrap up your shower solo, turn off the water and open the curtain.
-Nothing can bring you down.
+You wrap up your shower, turn off the water and open the curtain.
+Nothing can bring you down!
 Except, maybe, a rough, lifeless, mildew-y towel.
 There’s hope, friends.
 It’s easy to keep your towels in tiptop shape.
-All you have to do is stop washing them like any other laundry (hint: save your dryer sheets for these non-laundry solutions), and you’re on your way to feeling fresh, clean and comfy.
+All you have to do is stop washing them like any other laundry and you’re on your way to feeling fresh, clean and comfy.

 It’s easy to freshen up your towels.
 Start with a hot water cycle (for whites) or warm cycle (colors) and add about half the detergent you’d use for clothes.
-To clean musty towels or strip old fabric softener away, add 1/2 to 1 cup of white vinegar (it’s such a miracle cleaner!) to your rinse cycle.
+To clean musty towels or strip old fabric softener away, add 1/2 to 1 cup of white vinegar to your rinse cycle.
 Don’t worry—they won’t come out smelling like vinegar.

 Dryer sheets can impart the same absorption-blocking buildup that liquid fabric softener can.
 You can use them every now and then, but they’re not crucial for keeping towels soft.
 What is?
 Giving your wet towels a shake before drying, then pulling them out as soon as they’re dry.
 Shaking helps fluff out the fibers for maximum absorption and more efficient drying.
 Overdrying (along with using too much soap) is one of the cardinal sins of scratchiness.
 If towels are still a little damp when the dryer finishes, err on the side of caution and hang them up to finish.

-Try out these tips on your towels—then, once you’ve mastered the art of towel maintenance, you can feel a little better singing in the shower and splurging on those Turkish cotton ones knowing that, with proper care, you’ll get years of dry, comfy softness out of them.
+Try out these tips on your towels—then, once you’ve mastered the art of towel maintenance, you can feel a little better singing in the shower and splurging on Turkish cotton towels knowing that, with proper care, you’ll get years of dry, comfy softness out of them.